Skip to content

 Recipe Video

 It is recommended to use immediately.
-Hollandaise sauce does not store/keep for an extended period of time.
+This gluten free hollandaise sauce does not store/keep for an extended period of time.

 Additional option – keep heated by adding the hollandaise sauce to a bowl and setting on top of another bowl filled with warm water.